NikhilYS16/Heart_Disease_Prediction/README.md

 V) Dataset:
   -------
-The dataset used for training the model is from the [UCI Heart Disease Dataset](app/data/heart.csv).
+The dataset used for training the model is from the [Heart Disease Dataset](app/data/heart.csv).
 It includes 303 samples and 14 attributes (13 features and 1 target variable).

 VI) Installation:
   -------------